What is Acne and what can I do to help?

 UVA rays, on the other hand, can penetrate through glass, causing harm to exposed skin that is near a window or while driving.
 UVA rays come from the sun and other sources such as florescent lights found in most offices and shopping centers.
 UVA rays penetrate deep into the skin and are the major source of early aging and skin cancer.

-Sun spots are caused by the excess production of melanin, a class of pigment responsible for producing color in the body.
+Sun spots are caused by the excess production of melanin, a class of pigment responsible for producing colour in the body.
 UV light from the sun stimulates melanocyte activity.
 When concentrations of the cells are denser than surrounding areas, sun spots, or hyperpigmentation is affected.

 Daily sunblock use is essential in preventing sun damage indoor and outdoor.
 It is necessary to use a broadband spectrum sunblock that has both SPF and a physical barrier such as zinc and titanium to decrease the penetration of both UVA and UVB rays.
 Sunblock needs to be applied often.